FurryApp/flutter-analyze-commenter/README.md

+Fork of original Flutter Analyze Commenter that allows for filtering levels like "info".

+---

 # Flutter Analyze Commenter

 Flutter Analyze Commenter is a GitHub Action that posts comments on pull requests with results from both `flutter analyze` and `dart run custom_lint`.